CAVaccineInventory/help.vaccinate/README.md

 # help.vaccinateca.com

-## All changes happen through Pull Requests
+## All changes happen through Pull Requests (except README changes)

 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 To get started: